Augustin007/anremithrl-s-guide-to-earendor/Campaigns/3500 Adventures in Arthulion/Campaign/Act 2 - Emerald Plot/Session 8 - Adventures in Arthulion.md

 Jason is attacked by assasins and kills them, they bear marks of the merchant guild.

 The two meet for a few hours and lay out their evidence together.
+Jason seems to have a working knowledge of a lot of politics, but at one point laments that he did not study enough politics as a child.

 |                 Previous                 |          Campaign           |                  Next                   |
 | :--------------------------------------: | :-------------------------: | :-------------------------------------: |